Bojan Karlaš

 Research Intern / Gray Systems Lab / Redmond, USA

 Building a testing tool for ML models.
-Researching usage data from ML.NET feature engineering pipelines.
+Performing an extensive analysis of usage data from ML.NET feature engineering pipelines.

 2018